Privacy

 The data is used to verify an associate's identity and work rights, to enable performance of the contract for services between the parties (including communication, payment of fees and reimbursement of expenses, if applicable), and to monitor and provide feedback on work quality.

-Where we process special category personal data or criminal conviction data about associates, then we do so on one or more of the following bases:
+Where we process special category personal data or criminal offence data about associates, then we do so on one or more of the following bases:

 How we use personal data when you apply to work with us